-Standards-Based Grading Assessment Binders
+Standards-Based Grading Portfolios

 “Standards-based grading” is definitely a term that does not spark joy in my life.
 They’ve been hanging around in Virginia for a while now and pushed much more heavily in some counties than others.
 My county has been testing the waters over the years and decided that next year school is our time to dive in deep.
 We will not only be overhauling the way we assess, but our gradebook and grading scale as well.